precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 ### Boundary and initial conditions

-Th new folder `0.orig/` contains the boundary and the initial conditions for each of the simulation variables: files `U` and `p`.
+The new folder `0.orig/` contains the boundary and the initial conditions for each of the simulation variables: files `U` and `p`.

 Open the file `U` and: